ralopez/Developing-Data-Products/README.md

 - Then, the app finds their intersection point.
 - If the two lines are the same, the app yields the message "Both Lines are the same".
 - If the two lines are different but parallel, the app yields the message "Both lines are parallel".
-- The app also draws the two lines in the selected xy intervals
+- The app also draws the two lines in the xy space for the selected intervals.